tomcarver/Minx/README.md

 Minx (Programming language)
 ===

 NB: Minx is currently under development, i.e. not working.
-This is all just vapourware at present.
+Currently Minx can be parsed, but not validated or run.

 ### Goals: